JJJ/etw/content/plugins/wp-user-groups/README.md

 ### Does this modify existing database tables?

-No. All of WordPress's core database tables remain untouched.
+No. All of the WordPress core database tables remain untouched.

 ### Does this plugin integrate with user roles?